 - 2018 Early Decision Agreement (optional)

 The application process begins when you visit the Law School Admission Council (LSAC) website where you can register for the Law School Admission Test (LSAT) and complete and submit an electronic application to Loyola.
 LSAC is also the clearing house for your personal statement, transcripts, and recommendation letters.

 The application fee is automatically waived for the 2017-2018 Admissions cycle.

 CAS Reports include unofficial transcripts and LSAT scores.
 We encourage applicants to register with LSAC in the fall; you may register online at www.lsac.org.
 In order to avoid any delays, it is important that applicants contact LSAC to ensure that all required materials and fees have been received.
 Learn more about the CAS Report.

 The Law School Admission Test is required of all applicants to the law school.
 The test is administered four times a year - February, June, September, and December.
-For Fall 2017 applicants, we will only take into consideration LSAT scores from the June 2012 administration and later.
-Multiple LSAT scores will be averaged; however, in the case of widely disparate scores may attach an addendum explaining the reason for the differential.
+For Fall 2018 applicants, we will only take into consideration LSAT scores from the June 2013 administration and later.
+Multiple LSAT scores will be averaged; however, in the case of widely disparate scores, you may attach an addendum explaining the reason for the differential.

 Applicants (to the Day Program) who take the February exam are at a competitive disadvantage because we do not receive these scores until March.
 (If you plan to take the February exam, we will not review your file until this score is released.)
-We only accept the June 2017 LSAT score for the part-time Evening Program.
+The last accepted LSAT score accepted for the part-time Evening Program is June.

 A personal statement is required and assists the Admissions Committee in selecting a highly-qualified and diverse entering class.
 It is also used to assess each applicant's written English skills.
 The personal statement provides each applicant with the opportunity to describe his or her interest in law school, the uniqueness of his or her character and experience, and his or her potential to contribute to Loyola's community.